bbalganjjm/natural_js/docs/v2/grid.md

 | `RULE_DECLARATION`, `RULE_UNKNOWN`, `RULE_ARGUMENT`, `RULE_FAILED` | Invalid, unavailable, malformed, or failed rule. |
 | `FIELD_PATH` | Unsafe path or nested write through a non-object. |

 `RowId` is neither a DOM ID nor a display index.
 Grid edits text-like inputs, textareas, checkboxes, and number inputs with an application parser.
 It rejects radio, file, unsupported input types, and multiple Selects; use Form for those.
 A plain `data-field` text element displays data without editing it. `data-format` is only for text-like inputs, textareas, and text elements.
 An error region and field must use the same exact path.
 A Select's `data-options` names its row-local option array; `data-field` names its selected scalar.
-A Select owned by Grid cannot also be bound with `bindSelect`.[^grid][^owner]
+A Select owned by Grid cannot also be bound with `bindSelect`. `bindGrid` creates all initial row clones before the caller can set a local page; later paging releases offscreen clones but does not remove the initial large-store DOM peak.
+Measure that peak for large tables or use application-owned server pages.[^grid][^owner]

 # Related

 [Rows](data.md) owns identity and changes.
 [UI contracts](ui.md) defines `RuleSet`, handles, and results.
 [Form](form.md) shares the private rule runner.
 [Pagination](pagination.md) can use `grid.page()`.
 [The M6 plan](../implementation/m6-plan.md) records this milestone's migration scope.
-[The advanced Grid example](advanced-grid-example.md) shows grouped headings and sticky positioning with authored HTML/CSS and no new API.
+[The interactive Grid demo](grid-demo.md) exercises every implemented option, method, and declarative marker.
+[The two-layout example](advanced-grid-example.md) shows grouped headings and sticky positioning with authored HTML/CSS and no new API.

 [^grid]: Grid binding and validation runtime
 [^rules]: Shared Form/Grid rule runner